 Should I take over someone else’s existing coffee business instead of starting from scratch?

 If there is an opportunity to buy and re-brand an existing business, it can save you a lot of money in start-up costs.
-But if you want to have the same level of control as starting from scratch, you could end up spending the same amount in renovation costs as you would anyways.
+But if you want to have the same level of control as starting from scratch, you could end up spending the same amount in renovation costs as you would anyway.

 Should I join the SCA?